The BA is delivered by ForMission College through a combination of residential conferences and weekly mentoring.

 - You will attend six residential conferences per year where you will be led in guided facilitations covering the BA modules.
 Lectures are interactive and tutors take time to help students apply their learning to the placement ministries.
 To hear what students are learning at conference, click here.

-- You will attend a weekly cluster of other youth ministry trainees.
+- You will attend a weekly cluster with other youth ministry trainees.
 An experienced cluster leader will help support you and oversee your practical training.

 - You will participate in at least 13 hours of ministry a week.
 The hours you spend in ministry are a requirement of the degree.